-This option allows setting this timeout based on the platform.
-The recommended value for the majority of platforms is 5 milliseconds.
+This option allows to set this timeout based on the platform.
+The recommended value that works on the majority of the platforms is 5 milliseconds.
 For reference, holding one key on VMware will repeat it roughly every 2 milliseconds and the same value for APTIO V is 3-4 milliseconds.
-Thus, it is possible to set a slightly lower value on faster platforms and a slightly higher value on slower platforms for more responsive input.
+Thus it is possible to set a slightly lower value on faster platforms and slightly higher value on slower platforms for more responsive input.